TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 2.5.2 =
+* Bug fix to make Link Library accessible from Plugins Page
+* Corrected path to jquery plugin

 = 2.5.1 =
 * Fixed bug with One Category at a time mode if no default category is set